Brant Lake Camp

 Brant Lake Camp is a sleep-away summer camp located in the Adirondack Mountains in Brant Lake, New York.
+It has been owned and operated by the same family since its founding in 1916.

 Programs

-Brant Lake Camp is located on the lakefront of Brant Lake in the Adirondaks.
+Brant Lake Camp is located on the lakefront of Brant Lake in the Adirondacks.
 The camp is spread of an area of more than 50 acres.
 The camp focuses on sports and athletics while also offering arts and crafts and other activities for campers, ages 7 to 15.
 Brant Lake Camp employs professional athletics coaches in order for the campers to improve their athletic skills during the summer.

 Brant Lake Camp has a color war, called Green and Gray, at the end of each summer.
 When alumni parents send their child to camp, they often ask the camp assign their children the same color as they were when they were campers.